 This theme park is a great hit for many visitors.
 Because of this, it gets quite busy and crowded, which means long queues and waiting times.
 This is why we suggest you plan this activity as the main part of your day.

-If you have kids with you, or you’re just a big child at heart (aren’t we all), you’ll love the meet and greet opportunities.
+If you have kids with you (or even if you don’t), you’ll love the meet and greet opportunities.
 Shake hands with the big names like the minions from Despicable me, Sesame Street characters, Autobots and even Jurassic Park dinos!

 There are many shows available each day as well, such as the 4D Adventure with Shrek which is a hit with all Shrek lovers.
 As you walk through the park, you’ll come across many street shows as well.
 Look out for the Cruisers and the Madagascar Boogie!